symfony-si/symfony-docs-sl/book/validation.rst

 constraints.

-For example, suppose you have a ``User`` class, which is used both when a user registers and when a user updates his/her contact information later:
+For example, suppose you have a ``User`` class, which is used both when a user registers and when a user updates their contact information later:

 .. configuration-block::